fdeblasio/pokeemerald-expansion/notes.md

 - Xaman's TM Case: https://www.pokecommunity.com/showpost.php?p=10378278

 ### Trainers
+- Readjust wild/trainer levels so that parties aren't overpowered
 - Have each rematch only be possible after certain badges?
 Would make rematch levels more consistent
 - Go back and make rematch levels stronger/more consistent (first see if they can be locked behind badges)
 - Check if double battles work with only one Pokemon, then remove scripts that require two Pokemon for double battles (like Twins and Couples)